RFID and modern baggage messaging: Where we are and what’s next

 Rodolphe Guyard, Bag & Biometrics Manager, Air France

-Nicolas Pierre-Pierre, Responsible des performances métier, Groupe ADP
+Nicolas Pierre-Pierre, Responsable des performances métier, Groupe ADP

 Click here to view other baggage-related webinars.